-Harbour Street welcomes visitors to the historic Chinatown hub via seamless connections with Darling Square.
-It introduces a precinct characterised by creative lighting.
-It offers generous spaces for markets and cultural celebrations and invites affordable dining with public seating for larger groups.
+Harbour Street could welcome visitors to historic Chinatown via seamless connections with Darling Square.
+It could introduce a precinct characterised by creative lighting.
+It could offer generous spaces for markets and cultural celebrations and invite affordable dining with public seating for larger groups.

-- Reduce the travel space to one lane and provide kerb extensions at key crossing points. - Consolidate kerbside parking and loading to western side of the street and provide dedicated coach drop-off zone. - Widen the eastern footpath, plant an avenue of trees, and provide a programmable space for creative lighting, events, and cultural celebrations.
+- Reduce the travel space to one lane and provide kerb extensions at key crossing points. - Further investigations to define the opportunity to narrow the intersection at Goulburn Street whilst maintaining traffic function. - Consolidate kerbside parking and loading to western side of the street and provide a dedicated bus drop-off zone that provides safe, convenient, and mobility access to local hotels and destinations.

-- Create a public artwork at height that draws visitors into the Dixon Street hub. - Support events and markets with installation of GPO and 3-phase power in poles, water supply, and public toilet access. - Upgrade paving and poles, and provide street furniture that caters for large groups.
+- Widen the eastern footpath, plant an avenue of trees, and provide a programmable space for creative lighting, events, and cultural celebrations. - Create a public artwork at height that draws visitors into Dixon Street. - Support events and markets with installation of GPO and 3-phase power in poles, water supply, and public toilet access. - Upgrade paving and poles, and provide street furniture that caters for large groups.